 The general conception is that getting not enough sleep is the primary cause of feeling tired after waking up.
 If you sleep for a short time, less than 5 hours, then it is natural to be sluggish the next day.
 But, I have observed that sometimes even with lesser sleep I wake up more energized.
 The reason is the sleep cycles.

 The Sleep is a procedure where the brain organizes and completes vital tasks.
 This process is divided into cycles.
 Each sleep cycle consists of five sleep stages.
 These are the following:

 o Stage 3 & 4 – Deep sleep

 o REM – Rapid Eye Movement (dreaming state)

 A sleep cycle lasts 90 minutes on average.
-Well, there is a lot of research and experimentation on what’s the ideal amount of sleep one may get in order to feel energized upon waking.
-I found refuted opinions on this matter, so I don’t really know which or whether any of these beliefs is correct.
+Well, there is a lot of research and experimentation on what’s the ideal amount of sleep one may get to feel energized upon waking.
+I found refuted opinions on this matter, so honestly I don’t really know which or whether any of these beliefs is correct.
 I can only tell you what works for me.

 The secret: Sleep Time = Multiples of 90 Minutes